-If a Housing Provider intends to increase rents by more than 5%, the Housing Provider must (a) notify the Housing Authority who will schedule a RACC hearing and (b) notify the tenant that the rent increase will be reviewed by the RACC.
+• If a Housing Provider intends to increase rents by more than 5%, the Housing Provider must (a) notify the Housing Authority who will schedule a RACC hearing and (b) notify the tenant that the rent increase will be reviewed by the RACC.

-- Rent increase will not go into effect until rent review process has been completed. - If Housing Provider fails to notify the Housing Authority/tenant, rent increase is null and void and no rent increase is allowed for 12 months.

-5. RACC Process.

-- A person with an ownership interest in the property must attend the hearing (tenant- or landlord-initiated); if not, the rent increase is void and no rent increase for 12 months. - The Committee may take into consideration such factors as the hardship to the tenant, the frequency and amount of prior rent increases, the housing provider's costs of operation, and providing the housing provider with a fair return on the property. - The Committee may recommend whatever rent increase it believes is fair - If the housing provider does not agree with the Committee's decision, unless the rental unit is exempt under Costa Hawkins (e.g., a singlefamily residence) the housing provider must file a petition to have a neutral hearing officer consider the rent increase.
-If the housing provider does not file such petition, the rent increase is void and no rent increase is permitted for 12 months. - If the rental unit is exempt under Costa Hawkins, the Committee's recommendation is non-binding.
+- Rent increase will not go into effect until rent review process has been completed. - If Housing Provider fails to notify the Housing Authority/tenant, rent increase is null and void and no rent increase is allowed for 12 months. - 5.
+RACC Process. - A person with an ownership interest in the property must attend the hearing (tenant- or landlord-initiated); if not, the rent increase is void and no rent increase for 12 months. - The Committee may take into consideration such factors as the hardship to the tenant, the frequency and amount of prior rent increases, the housing provider's costs of operation, and providing the housing provider with a fair return on the property. - The Committee may recommend whatever rent increase it believes is fair. - For proposed rent increases above 5%, if the housing provider does not agree with the Committee's decision, unless the rental unit is exempt under Costa Hawkins (e.g., a single- family residence) the housing provider must file a petition to have a neutral hearing officer consider the rent increase.
+If the housing provider does not file such petition, the Committee's recommended rent increase amount is binding. - For proposed rent increases above 5%, if the rental unit is exempt under Costa Hawkins, the Committee's recommendation is non-binding.
 There may be an appeal to the City Council but its recommendation is likewise non-binding. - If the tenant does not agree with the Committee's recommendation, unless the rental unit is exempt under Costa Hawkins, the tenant must file a petition to have a neutral hearing officer consider the rent increase.
 If the tenant does not file such a petition, the rent increase shall be as recommended by the Committee - If the rental unit is exempt under Costa Hawkins, the Committee's recommendation is non-binding but the tenant may appeal to the City Council but the Council's recommendation is likewise non-binding. - 6.
 Binding Arbitration.
-Any appeal of a RRAC recommendation will be subject to binding arbitration by a hearing officer for units subject to Costa Hawkins.
+For proposed rent increases above 5%, any appeal of a

+RRAC recommendation will be subject to a binding hearing process for units subject to Costa Hawkins.
 The hearing officer will conduct an administrative hearing concerning the rent increase taking into consideration similar factors as did the Committee.
 The hearing officer will issue a binding decision, subject only to judicial review.